 VHS tapes were the norm years ago, especially for recording family memories and watching your favourite movies and shows.
 But nowadays, it’s rare to find a device that plays your old VHS tapes.
 However, have no fear, there are a few options for you to secure all your old footage from the past in order to be played on modern devices.

 DVD’s aren’t leaving us anytime soon, so you are guaranteed to be able to play them back on external disc drives into your laptop or a DVD player connected to your TV whenever you like.
 Many game consoles also allow the option to play DVDs on them too.
 DVD’s can also store a lot of memory for a little price and you can buy them in bulk when shopping.

 USB’s are more modern and are compatible with virtually all laptops and devices.
 USB-C sticks are the more modern alternative but carry out the same function.
 USBs are way more portable than DVDs so great for travelling around as they are so small and compact.
 However, due to their small footprint, this makes it a lot more likely for you to lose your USB and subsequently, footage, especially if it isn’t backed up on another copy.
-Additionally, USB sticks with lots of storage can be more expensive than DVDs too, so that is something to bear in mind.
+If you have a backup, though, USBs can be the most convenient option of all.

 It is important to choose what is best for you to convert your VHS tapes onto.
 There isn’t really a right answer.
 You must decide which media option is best for you and your life; whether you’re always on the go and like a USB to plug into your laptop or want to relax on the sofa watching footage through your DVD player on your TV.
-You could even convert onto both if you have some extra cash about!
+You could even convert onto both if you have some extra cash!